tensorflow/tensorboard/DEVELOPMENT.md

 ### iBazel: A file watcher for Bazel.

-Bazel is capable incrementally builds where it builds only subset of files that are impacted by file changes, but it does not come with a file watcher.
+Bazel is capable of performing incremental builds where it builds only the subset of files that are impacted by file changes.
+However, it does not come with a file watcher.
 For an improved developer experience, start TensorBoard with `ibazel` instead of `bazel` which will automatically re-build and start the server when files change.

-If you do not have `ibazel` binary on your system, you can do use command below.
+If you do not have the ibazel binary on your system, you can use the command below.

 ```sh
 # Optionally run `yarn` to keep `node_modules` up-to-date.